rmuit/PracticalAfas/README.md

 ## Compatibility

-Version 2 of the library works with PHP5 (5.4 and up), though the unit tests for the UpdateConnector part are written in PHPUnit v7 (which supports PHP7 only).
+Version 2 of the library works with PHP5 (5.4 and up) and PHP7.

 Client classes for REST and SOAP use PHP's standard Curl + JSON and SOAP + SimpleXML extensions; if these do not work for you, PRs with new / modified clients are welcome.

+Automatic testing is done on PHP5.6, 7.1 and 7.2 for the UpdateConnector classes.
+(I currently don't consider the Client classes in need of tests.
+There may be some light tests for Connection in the future but it's not on my list.)

+Although PHP5.6 is not officially supported anymore, this library will remain compatible with it until there is a real reason to introduce PHP7-only language constructs.

 ## Using the classes